-Requests for accommodations at any of the regional campuses are reviewed by the CSD in Storrs.
-In collaboration with the disability contact person at each regional campus, the CSD engages in an interactive process with each student and reviews requests for accommodations on an individualized, case-by-case basis.
-Depending on the nature and functional limitations of a student’s documented disability, he/she may be eligible for reasonable and appropriate accommodations.
-To request accommodations at a regional campus, please refer to the following procedure:
+The Center for Students with Disabilities (CSD) engages in an interactive process with each student and reviews requests for accommodations on an individualized, case-by-case, course-by-course basis.
+Depending on the nature and functional limitations of a student’s documented disability, they may be eligible for reasonable and appropriate accommodations.
+To request accommodations, please refer to the following procedure:

-Step 2: Students must provide appropriate documentation which establishes the need for an accommodation and relates the current impact of the condition to the requested accommodations.
-Guidelines for documentation are available at http://csd.uconn.edu/documentation-guidelines/.
+Step 2: Students must provide appropriate documentation to the CSD, which establishes the need for an accommodation and relates the current impact of the condition to the requested accommodations.
+Guidelines for documentation are available here.